A/N: Warning in this chapter for some depiction of violence

 “I’m trying to get to Kramer Street?”

 The man thought a moment, then nodded.
-“Go on down this street a little further and at the first chance, go left.
+“Go on down this street and at the first chance, turn left.
 It’ll look like an alley, but don’ let that stop you.
 The other end opens up onto main street.”

 Gareth thanked the man and followed his instructions, hesitating when he reached the mouth of the alley described.
 It was exactly the sort of place common sense told him to avoid: dark, with large objects obscuring the view to the other end.
 When he looked up, though, he could see the spires of a church he knew to be on main street.

 Gareth held a handkerchief to his face to block the smell, so foul it brought tears to his eyes.
 It didn’t help much, but he plowed into the alley anyway.
 It would be worth it, to get out of this place.

 He’d made it about a third of the way through when a heavy hand landed on his shoulder, making him jump like a startled cat.
 He bit his own tongue to keep from shouting.

 “Sorry to scare you,” the man said— it was the vendor from before, the one who’d given Gareth the directions.
 He wiped a hand across his mouth to cover a smile.
 “You dropped this, I think,” he said, holding out Gareth’s cigarette case.

 Gareth reached out to take it, frowning when the man only pulled it closer to him.

 “You should be careful walking around this place at night, sir.
 With your clothes and your fancy way of speaking, you’re asking to get robbed.”